 Carl has also served as Principal Pops Conductor for the Southwest Florida Symphony Orchestra in Ft.
 Myers, Florida, as well as for the Toledo Symphony Orchestra.

-As a guest conductor, Carl has appeared around the world with 110 orchestras, in 36 states in the USA, as well as orchestras in Canada, China, Czech Republic, England, France, Germany, Italy, Korea, Mexico, Spain, Switzerland and Venezuela.
+As a guest conductor, Carl has appeared around the world with more than 120 orchestras, in 37 states in the USA, as well as orchestras in Canada, China, Czech Republic, England, France, Germany, Italy, Korea, Mexico, Spain, Switzerland and Venezuela.

 Carl is a graduate of the Manhattan School of Music, with a degree in clarinet performance and a masters degree in music education.
 He has held conducting fellowships with the National Orchestral Association with Leon Barzin and the Aspen Music Festival with under Jorge Mester.
 Carl began his professional career as Exxon Arts Endowment Conductor of the Denver Symphony Orchestra.

 Topilow's wife Shirley is President and CEO of the Cleveland Pops Orchestra and Director of the Morgenstern Dance Studio.
-Daughter Emily is a student at Beachwood High School, and studies the violin through the Cleveland Institute of Music Preparatory Department.
-Daughter Jenny, a graduate of the Cleveland Institute of Music and Carnegie Mellon University, is a violinist with the Charlotte Symphony Orchestra.
+His daughter Emily, a student at Beachwood High School, is concertmaster of her school orchestra and a member of the Contemporarily Youth Orchestra.
+His daughter Jenny, a graduate of the Cleveland Institute of Music and Carnegie Mellon University, is a violinist with the Charlotte Symphony Orchestra.